Visit the Music Lab with your baby

 Graduate student

-Marty (they/he) joined the University of Auckland PhD program in February 2023 -- they are working on The Natural History of Song project, a rich dataset with music from all over the world, as well studying social inferences in infants.
+Marty (they/he) joined the University of Auckland PhD program in February 2023.
+They are working on The Natural History of Song project, a rich dataset with music from all over the world, as well studying social inferences in infants.
 They previously studied the computational neuroscience of decision-making and perception at the University of Rochester and, after graduating, managed a lab studying memory at the University of Chicago.
 Marty enjoys being eccentric, playing music and other arts, reading widely, and hugging trees!

 Juliet Barry